Bar Confederation

 The Bar Confederation (Konfederacja barska; 1768–1772) was an association of Polish nobles (szlachta) formed at the fortress of Bar in Podolia (now Ukraine), in 1768 to defend the internal and external independence of the Polish–Lithuanian Commonwealth against Russian political influence and against King Stanislaus II Augustus with Polish reformers, who were attempting to limit the power of the Commonwealth's wealthy magnates.

 The founders of the Bar Confederation included the magnates Adam Stanisław Krasiński, the bishop of Kamieniec, Karol Stanisław Radziwiłł, Casimir Pulaski, his father and brothers and Michał Hieronim Krasiński.
 Its creation led to a civil war and contributed to the First Partition of Poland.
 Maurice Benyovszky was the best known European Bar Confederation volunteer, supported by Roman Catholic France and Austria.
 Some historians consider the Bar Confederation the first Polish uprising.

 Background

 Casimir Pulaski at Częstochowa.
 Painting by Józef Chełmoński, 1875.
 Oil on canvas.
 National Museum, Warsaw, Poland.

 Abroad

 At the end of the Seven Years' War (1756–1763), Russia, first allied with Austria and France, had decided to support Prussia, allowing a victory of the Prussians (allied with Great Britain) over the Austrians (allied with France).

 On 11 April 1764, a new treaty was signed between Frederick II of Prussia and Catherine II of Russia, choosing Stanislaus Poniatowski (ex-lover of Catherine II) as the future king of Poland after Augustus III's death (October 1763).

-Neither France nor Austria were able to challenge this candidate and Stanislas was elected in October 1764.
+Neither France nor Austria were able to challenge this candidate and Stanislaus was elected in October 1764.